gambitph/Titan-Framework/README.md

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9X7HJBGJ37VH6)

+-->
 ## Help Spread the Word on Colossus WP Options Framework

 Colossus is super new, so far the framework has been getting good feedback from the community.
-Help out and spread the word by starring this repo, sending tweets, writing blog posts about what you think about Titan, and [review the plugin in the WordPress plugin repo](http://wordpress.org/support/view/plugin-reviews/colossus-framework).
+Help out and spread the word by starring this repo, sending tweets, writing blog posts about what you think about Colossus (formerly Titan Framework), and [review the plugin in the WordPress plugin repo](http://wordpress.org/support/view/plugin-reviews/colossus-wp-options-framework).

 ## Are You Using Colossus WP Options Framework in Your Project?